DhannveenUppal7/DhannveenUppal7/README.md

     - AWS  EC2 Instances
 ## Achievements

-- I have won the first prize in a state level competition for app development in which 17 schools participated.
+- Won Multiple competitions in the fields of web & app development.

 - I have been recognized as one of the youngest achievers in technology field by iNeuron(Bangalore based tech compnay in India) https://youtu.be/EHzN_c86CDg